gflohr/Locale-XGettext/README.md

 By the way, all xgettext flavors based on this library `Locale::XGettext` are also able to extract strings from `.po` or `.pot` files.
-So you can also make do completely without GNU gettext as far as string extraction is concerned.
+So you can also make do completely without GNU gettext and use any `Locale::XGettext` extractor instead of GNU gettext for the last step.

 ## Writing Extractors